Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

-E\textsuperscript{2}CBD operates on the skip features $\{s_i\}_{i=1}^{L-1}$ from the encoder (we exclude the coarsest scale to limit memory and focus on spatially informative resolutions).
-For each level $i$, we first project the channels to a common hidden dimension $h$ using a point-wise convolution:
+E\textsuperscript{2}CBD operates on the skip features $\{s_i\}_{i=1}^{3}$.
+Each level has its own temporal length $F_i$ and spatial size $(H_i,W_i)$.
+We first project each skip feature to a shared hidden size $h$ using a point-wise convolution: